Shuchitagg/INX-Future-Inc-Employee-Performance-Rating-Analysis-using-Power-BI/README.md

 In contrary to the popular belief, there was no direct relationship identified between employee job satisfaction and work life balance to performance rating.
 There was no positive or negative correlation identified.

 The important factors affecting performance rating are:
-*•	Years since last promotion:
+*	Years since last promotion:
-*o	Employees recently promoted had the highest performance rating and decreased with the years since the last promotion.
+*	Employees recently promoted had the highest performance rating and decreased with the years since the last promotion.
-  *	This correlation is 98% accurate with an exception of only 2% of employees (Promoted after 13 years and still had a good performance rating).
+  *	This correlation is 98% accurate with an exception of only 2% of employees (Promoted after 13 years and still had a good performance rating).
     85.5% of employees had an average performance rating of 2.76 or higher within 5 years of last promotion.
-  *	The median of average performance rating is 2.85 (as highlighted in the dashboard) *•	Employee last salary hike percentage: o	Average performance rating increased with the higher % of salary hike, i.e., employee who received a higher salary hike displayed a higher performance.
+  *	The median of average performance rating is 2.85 (as highlighted in the dashboard)
+* Employee last salary hike percentage:
+*	Average performance rating increased with the higher % of salary hike, i.e., employee who received a higher salary hike displayed a higher performance.
- * 	This correlation is 82.5% accurate with an exception of 17.5% of employees (who had a salary hike of 21% or greater but still had a poor performance rating).
+ * 	This correlation is 82.5% accurate with an exception of 17.5% of employees (who had a salary hike of 21% or greater but still had a poor performance rating).
 This is highlighted in Red in the dashboard using   conditional formatting.
-*•	Employee Job Role:
+*	Employee Job Role:
-*o	Business Analysts have the highest average performance rating of 3.19 followed by developer (3.11) and Technical lead (3.08)
+*	Business Analysts have the highest average performance rating of 3.19 followed by developer (3.11) and Technical lead (3.08)
-  *•	Top 3 Departments with higher average performance rating:
+  *	Top 3 Departments with higher average performance rating:
-  *1. Development -  3.09
+  1. Development -  3.09
-  *2. Data Science - 3.05
+  2. Data Science - 3.05
-  *3. Human Resources – 2.93
+  3. Human Resources – 2.93

 Dashboard